2012 Romanian protests: First phase

 In Constanţa, building safety inspectors (an agency of the Ministry of Regional Development) visited City Hall to question the Mayor, Radu Ştefan Mazăre, about the legality of a number of tents he set up near the protesters' location.
 These tents were serving protesters with hot tea.
 In response to the investigation, Radu Mazăre expelled the inspectors and joined the protesters in the street.
 He thus became the first politician to join the demonstrators.
 He has stated that his presence was not as Mayor or politician, but as a citizen.

 In Alexandria, Teleorman County, hundreds of people, including unemployed citizens, pensioners, civil servants and trade unionists protested on the plaza of the House of Culture.
 They were joined by dozens of people coming from Roşiori de Vede by bus.
-As well as demanding Băsescu's resignation, the people also called for the resignation of the county prefect, Teodor Niţulescu.
+As well as demanding Băsescu's resignation, the people also called for the resignation of the county prefect, Teodor Nițulescu.

 19 January 2012 was one of the most violent days of the protests.
 Between 1,500 and 20,000 people gathered in central Bucharest.
 Revolutionaries, young people, office workers, members of the USL, gendarmes, football fans and politicians gathered in University Square.
 Protesters at University Square threw bottles and stones at the gendarmes.
 30 to 40 protesters were arrested.
 In Arch of Triumph Square a USL meeting was organized.
 The participants were greeted with hostility by protesters from the University Square, Ludovic Orban being pushed and booed by them.

 On 23 January, over 3,000 people demonstrated in several cities.
 Teodor Baconschi, the foreign minister tendered his resignation after having called the protesters "clueless and inept slum dwellers".

 Lieutenant Gheorghe Alexandru, aged 27, a member of Air 71 Flotilla Câmpia Turzii, arrived in uniform among the protesters in University Square in Bucharest.
 He chose to join demonstrators in Bucharest out of "respect for his nation" and to demonstrate that "the Army did not leave".
 He acknowledged that there would be consequences for him.

 On 24 January, on the twelfth day of (mostly non-violent) protests continued in Victory Square.
 Some entered the TVR public television headquarters accusing the broadcaster of censorship.
 Băsescu spoke about the protests.

 On 25 January 2012, the protests continued despite inclement weather.
 Băsescu addressed the nation to give reassurance.
 He advised he would not resign unless it became the only obvious solution to the political crisis.
 He promised to act on the reform referendum of 2009.